aimms/documentation/webui/combination-chart-widget.rst

     :align: center

 The illustration above also shows the possibility to specify a binary indicator value for turning on or off the so-called "Data Interpolate" option.
-This option is only applicable to the Line chart and the meaning of it can be easily explained by the following example.
+This option is only applicable to the Line and Spline chart types and the meaning of it can be easily explained by the following example.

 Suppose that we want to show the values of both Demand and Supply in the same chart using as common index domain on the X-axis the root set Locations with index l: